 I actually have little against these kinds of events and their ilk, like obstacle races, GoRuck Challenges, and such.
 They can be a great time, and you can often certainly get your money’s worth.

-It just seems sometimes that my (admittedly modest) social life revolves around invitations to well-structured, paid events — not just physical challenges, but fundraising trivia nights, concerts, festivals, sports games, and so on.
+It just seems sometimes that my (admittedly modest) social life revolves around invitations to well-structured, paid events — not just physical challenges, but fundraising trivia nights, concerts, water parks, festivals, sports games, and so on.

 Rare it is, it seems, for folks to invite their friends for inexpensive, loosely structured, informal social gatherings.
 You know, something like, “Hey!
 Want to come over and hang out and have some pizza?”